gitsindonesia/ui-component/docs/components/breadcrumbs.md

 ### Divider Slots

-We can use slots for customize the item and divider content.
+You can also use slots to customize the content of the divider element.

 ```vue
 <script setup lang="ts">